thekuolab/thekuolab.github.io/research.md

 				<header class="major">
 					<h3>Predator learning and warning signal diversity</h3>
 				</header>
 				<p>Stable coexistence of multiple warning signals poses an evolutionary puzzle -  theory says it shouldn't happen, yet we find it in lots of communities in nature.
 One potential solution might be how predators learn.
-Using warning signals in butterflies, we combine computer simulation, meta-analysis, and field learning experiments to understand how “smart” predators might allow multiple warning signals to persist in the same habitat.</p>
+Using warning signals in butterflies as the study system, we combine computer simulations, meta-analysis, and field learning experiments to understand how “smart” predators might allow multiple warning signals to persist in the same habitat.</p>
 			</div>
 		</div>
 	</section>